efraimmgon/SublimeClojureSetup/README.md

   * Alternately it can be opened with the key combination __alt + super + l__.

 __Very Important__: Most of the time you'll want a REPL open for the current project.
 Sublime REPL only knows to connect the REPL to the current project if you start the REPL with a Clojure file open in the project and your cursor is in it.

+Alternatively, if you wish to run the REPL with clj deps, you'll need to  to open the SublimeREPL package and update the contents of `config/Clojure/Default.sublime-commands` and `config/Clojure/Main.sublime-menu` according to this [pull request](https://github.com/wuub/SublimeREPL/pull/537/commits/47bad8803f7eb6a3050ece1e88ea8b37f8e0947e#diff-c699bfc1a6f163eadf899a507a7fcfe4).

 #### Keybindings